Ahmed-Ali/Cucumberish/README.md

                 }
             }
             ```

+        2. Create a new Objective-C .m in the test target, when you do this Xcode will prompt you about creating a bridge file, confirm the creation of this file.
+        3. In the .m file you just add replace whatever content it has with the following:

+            ```Objective-C
+            //Replace CucumberishExampleUITests with the name of your swift test target
+            #import "CucumberishExampleUITests-Swift.h"
+            __attribute__((constructor))
+            void CucumberishInit()
+            {
+                [CucumberishInitializer CucumberishSwiftInit];
+            }
+            ```

+        4. In the bridge header file that Xcode created for you in the first step above, add the following import
+            ```Objective-C
+            #import "Cucumberish.h"
+            ```

 # Getting started
 Now you have Cucumberish in place and you followed all the installation and post-installation instructions; it is time to write a very sample feature and scenario with few steps.
 Since the exact step implementations will be very different thing between one project and the other, we will not dig deep into it; we will just see the approach on how to get there.
 I will assume your test target is an Objective-C one for the sake of demonstration; but the same prenciples can be applied on Swift targets.